dug22/carpentry/README.md

 ### What does Carpentry offer?

-* Easily import data from local or remote CSV or JSON files.
+* Easily import data from local or remote CSV files.
 * Export data to CSV, or JSON files.
 * Add and remove columns or rows.
 * Easily organize, remove, categorize, filter, search, complete, adjust, and reshape data